 New electrical energy storage solutions continue to emerge and mature.
 Multiple groups are developing offshore charging stations collocated with offshore wind installations to both take advantage of an offshore power generation source and potentially reduce vessel congestion and air pollution in-port.
-Maersk Supply Service's venture company Stillstrom, in partnership with Ørsted, seeks to develop charging stations at offshore wind farms, with plans to test a pilot installation sometime in 2022 [B30].
+Maersk Supply Service's venture company Stillstrom have partnered with the Port of Skagen in 2024 to explore integrating charging stations fed by offshore wind farms adjacent to the port [B30].
 A representation of the Stillstrom power buoy is shown in Figure 48.
 Electrical characteristics such as voltage and capacity (kVA) have not been released.
 Power buoys that are planned for charging at offshore wind sites could be adapted to anchorage applications to provide shore power while vessels are awaiting an available berth or next voyage instructions.
 For electrified vessels, this reduces emissions while idle, essentially allowing cold ironing while at anchor.
 The overall reduction in emissions (Well-to-Wake) depends on whether the buoy-provided power is sourced from renewable inputs such as wind or hydroelectric.